jonday3/Chaser-Swarm/README.md

 **Important**
 ---
-- I work on a decent sized monitor, so you make have to zoom out to see the same screen as shown. the walls range from x = -880 to 880
+- The walls range from x = -880 to 880 and y = -440 to 440, you may have to zoom out.

 - Functionality is described in the src folder.
 Here is an image of a good working chain of 4 Chaser's.